 May 6th we set sail at 7:00 am and headed west to Point Judith where we refueled and spent the night.

-May 7th we set sail for Shinnycock Marina.
-We arrived at Shinnycock Marina at 2:30 am and tied up for the remainder of the night.
+May 7th we set sail for Shinnecock Bay.
+We arrived at Oakland’s Restaurant & Marina at 2:30 am and tied up for the remainder of the night.

-May 15th We set sail at 5:30 am for Shark River but adjusted our route to Monasquan Inlet.
-We tied up at marina at 5:00 pm, refueled and tied up for the night.
+May 15th We set sail at 5:30 am for Shark River but adjusted our route to Manasquan Inlet.
+We tied up at the marina at 5:00 pm, refueled and tied up for the night.

-May 16th We set sail at 9:30 am for Barneget Inlet and arrived at 4:00 pm.
+May 16th We set sail at 9:30 am for Barnegat Inlet and arrived at 4:00 pm.
 Refueled and tied up for the night.

 May 17th We set sail at 6:20 am and sailed for Atlantic City.
 We arrived at 4:30 pm, refueled and tied up for the night.